 Embryos are reported as chaotic when there are six or more chromosome changes identified.
 For chaotic aneuploid results, the individual chromosome changes identified are not listed on the report.
-If the abnormalities identified in the biopsy are present in the whole embryo, a significant impact on development would be expected.
+If the abnormalities identified in the biopsy are present in the whole embryo, the embryo would be expected to miscarry early in the pregnancy or never implant.
 The predictive value of a chaotic aneuploid result may be reduced.
+This means it is possible that some, or potentially all, of the reported aneuploidies may not be truly present.
 Accordingly, re-biopsy and re-testing can be considered at the clinic's discretion.
+There is very limited clinical outcome data for embryos with chaotic results, so there are risks to consider.